irenepsmith/AWSTracker/BlogApp/Readme.md

 ### Creating the resources

-Create an Amazon S3 bucket named **photos[somevalue]**.
+Create an Amazon S3 bucket named **doc[somevalue]**.
 Be sure to use this bucket name in your Amazon S3 Java code.
+Place a few PNG images of a PDF document in the bucket.
+This application reads the PNG images and displays them in the web application.
 For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

 ## Understand the AWS document analyzer application